aymanfouad123/termora/README.md

 ## Features

-- **True Natural Language**: Communicate your intent conversationally with zero command syntax
+- **True Natural Language**: Communicate your intent conversationally
-- **Dynamic Reasoning**: Generates shell commands or Python code based on what's needed for the task
+- **Dynamic Reasoning**: Generates shell commands or Python code based on your needs
-- **Perfect Command Memory**: Recalls and applies your past solutions in similar contexts
+- **Perfect Command Memory**: Recalls your past solutions in similar contexts
-- **Adaptable Execution**: Chooses the most efficient approach to solve any given task
-- **Intelligent Automation**: Creates recurring tasks that respond to time and system conditions
+- **Task Planning**: Creates and executes multi-step workflows for complex goals
 - **Transparent Execution**: Shows you exactly what it will do before doing it
-- **Enhanced Safety**: Creates targeted backups and provides rollback capabilities for terminal operations
+- **Enhanced Safety**: Creates targeted backups with rollback capabilities
-- **AI Flexibility**: Works with OpenAI, Groq, Claude, or local Ollama models for privacy
+- **AI Flexibility**: Works with OpenAI, Groq, Claude, or local Ollama models
 - **Cross-platform**: Supports macOS and Linux

 ## Why Termora?